clux/facemaulers/irae.md

 Stage 2.
 Dying => Father/Statue joins the fight, throwing fire all around the place in a giant vase (huge AOE fire damage) and half destroying the place (all obstacles around), and they will fight together with fire and ice.
 Note that father/statue has super high perception and will opportunity attack legendary action.
+Fire everywhere to mess with concentration?

 Stage 3.
 If they both die, all energy is left used to resurrect her one final time; blackflame friede.
-Higher damage / range scythe, she can now fly charge attack.
+Higher damage / range scythe / scythe fractal split for double attacks, she can now fly charge attack.
 Necrotic waves (higher AOE range) instead of cold now. https://www.youtube.com/watch?v=wvZTBG7UMqU